network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 be influenced by such devices as well.

 The network will influence both kinds of latency probes that the responsiveness tests sends out.
-Depending on the network's use of Active Queue Management and whether this includes flow-queuing or not, the latency probes on the load-generating connections may be influenced differently than the probes on the separate connections.
+Depending on the network's use of AQM and whether this includes flow-queuing or not, the latency probes on the load-generating connections may be influenced differently than the probes on the separate connections.